rougesteelproject/Video-Game-Units-Firebase/README.md

 The software was developed in VSCode.
 The tkinter UI was initially built using Pygubu

-This software was built in Python, and the firestore segment uses the *firebase_admin* module.
+This software was built in Python, and the firestore segment uses the *google.cloud.firestore* module, and *google.oauth2.credentials* to check users against the users in the firebase db's Authentication section.
 The surrounding game demo uses the following modules:

 * *logging* for error reporting
 * *tkinter* for ui